carlosecheverry/JAVA/JAVA-12 - Final Project/README.md

  2. Test the program to verify it works as expected:
   * Create a new student.
-  * Enrroll the student to few courses.
+  * Enrroll the student to a few courses.
   * Grade the student.
   * Show the students and courses summary and verify that data is correct.

   ## Part 4: Handling exceptions
-  1. Register a new user providing a wrong date format.
+  1. Register a new user providing an incorrect date format.
-  2. Modify the createStudentMenu so it handles correctly the exception when a wrong date format is inserted by the user.
+  2. Modify the createStudentMenu so it handles correctly the exception when an incorrect date format is inserted by the user.
-  3. Catch the exception and show a proper message to the user.
+  3. Catch the exception and show a proper message to the user. {what does proper mean here?}

   ## Challenge Yourself
   1. Implement an additional feature in the menu options that will display the average grade of all the students suscribed to a given course.